 Vanilla Glaze (optional)

 - 1 cup powdered sugar sifted

 - dash of salt

-- Cube up bread into 1-inch cubes.
+- Cube the bread into 1-inch cubes.
 Spread the bread cubes out onto a large sheet pan and allow the bread to dry out at room temperature for 4-12 hours.
-If time does not permit, dry bread out in a 300 degree oven for 15-20 minutes.
+If time does not permit, dry the bread quickly in a 300-degree F oven for 15-20 minutes.

 - Grease a 9x13 baking dish with 1 tablespoon of butter and place the cubed, dried-out bread inside the casserole dish in an even layer.

-- In a large mixing bowl, whisk together eggs, maple syrup, milk, vanilla, salt, cinnamon and nutmeg.
+- In a large mixing bowl, whisk together eggs, maple syrup, milk, vanilla, salt, cinnamon, and nutmeg until well combined.

-- Whisk together milk, salt and vanilla.
-Add in powdered sugar and whisk until thin glaze forms.
+- In a medium mixing bowl, combine milk, salt, and vanilla.
+Add in the powdered sugar and whisk until thin glaze forms.
 Add in more milk 1 teaspoon at a time, if needed to thin it out.
 Serve with the French Toast Casserole.

-This post was originally published in March 2018 but has been updated in December 2019 with new tips and pictures.
-The recipe remains the same.
+This post was originally published in March 2018 but was updated in December 2019 and December 2023.